 The Fowler's Jar is an Aussie preserving icon - Back in 1915, an Australian named Joseph Fowler developed the Fowler's method of preserving.
 Fowler was an English migrant who lived in Melbourne.
 The Fowler's Vacola preserving method relies on the acidity of the contents of the jar, and heating over an hour long period with the goal of getting to a specific temperature (92'C) to sterilise and seal the jars.
 The original Fowler's Vacola Preserving Units were stove-top, and you would stand over them with a thermometer for the hour.
 This method was a tad time consuming but was successful in creating a safely sealed product.
 Now, modern Fowler's Vacola Preserving Units are electric - just fill, plug in and wait!

 But wait, there's more!
 These tall candle vessels are wayyyy easier to light using one of those long reachy, refillable lighter thingies.
-Trying to get your hand in there with a lighter is going to be a challenge as the candle is used.. ..
+Trying to get your hand in there with a lighter is going to be a challenge as you slowly burn lower.

 Well, that outta do it for the lecture!